RichLewis007/RepoSpark/README.md

 # RepoSpark

-A modern PyQt6-based application that is a user-friendly graphical interface for creating GitHub repositories.
+A Python GUI for creating a great scaffold for new GitHub repositories.

 ## Features